peschu123/trezarcoin_guides/00_PoW_Mining/pow_pool_mining.md

 [Pools](https://trezarcoin.com/pools)

-Thistutorial is made with altminer.net
+This tutorial is made with altminer.net

 ## Miner setup